sagargupta12/assessment/README.md

 ## Overview

 Once the API Endpoint is called, the API in turn triggers a Lambda Function which transforms the string received in query parameter `string` and returns the transformed string.
-The transformation example: replace Google for Google©.
+An example of the transformation is: Google will be replaced for Google©.